Step 1: Complete the Program Assessment Form (PAF).

 Step 3: Complete the Free Online University Application.

-Following the instructions in the approval to apply email, complete the online application at by the May 1st deadline.
+Following the instructions in the approval to apply email, complete the online application.
 Refer to your approval to apply letter for your specific term and program code information.

 Step 4: Submit Official Transcripts.